jnury/jnury.github.io/_posts/2018-3-18-DSC_reset_lcm_configuration.md

 * PartialConfigurations (doesn't accept $null value)
 * SignatureValidationPolicy (doesn't accept 'NONE' value)

-As these 2 parameters don't accept values returned by Get-DscLocalConfigurationManager, I did not included them in the script.
+As these 2 parameters don't accept values returned by Get-DscLocalConfigurationManager, I did not include them in the script.

-For now, I was not able to test what happen if these values aren't reset.
+For now, I was not able to test what happens if these values aren't reset.

 # Reset LCM configuration on PowerShell 4

-The following script will reset all parameters of the LCM to their default values on PowerShell 5.0 and PowerShell 5.1.
+The following script will reset all parameters of the LCM to their default values on PowerShell 4.0.

 ```powershell
 [CmdletBinding()]